openc/openc_bot/README.md

 # OpencBot

+## Overview

 This is a gem to allow bots to be written to fetch and make available data that can easily be imported into OpenCorporates, the largest openly licensed database of companies in the world.

 By including OpencBot you have access to a number of methods for setting up and writing to/reading from a local SQLite database in which the data can be stored.
 It is expected to expose two class or module